 Kevin joined Lupton Fawcett in 1977 as an Articled Clerk.
-He trained as a non contentious lawyer, qualifying in 1979, eventually specialising in corporate finance and is now a Consultant Member in the Corporate Finance Department as well as Finance Director and Chairman.
+He trained as a non-contentious lawyer, qualifying in 1979, eventually specialising in corporate finance and is now a Consultant Member in the Corporate Finance Department as well as Finance Director.

 In addition, over the years, Kevin has developed a speciality for advising charitable entities on their corporate and governance structures, including Hollybank Trust, the National Day Nurseries Association, Scarborough College and, recently, PSL which is responsible for the new Tetleys building in Leeds.

 - 1971 Birmingham City University (BA First Class)

 - 1975 Leeds University (Ll.M)

 - 1993 Became Managing Partner (then MD) until 2009

 I first came across Kevin Emsley in 1988, but it was only when I was appointed to the board of Renew Plc - in 2006 that we began working together.
 We have worked together on several projects both large and small. - [Kevin recently advised Renew Plc on the acquisition of Lewis Civil Engineering, an £8m transaction to buy a Welsh family based business.]"It was important to Renew Plc that the deal was carried out efficiently, but also that the lawyers were able to empathise with a family run business.
 Kevin Emsley was a natural choice as he has a lot of experience with companies like ours.
 In contrast to some of the "bigger" law firms, we found that his personal approach very reassuring, and it made for a constructive rapport throughout. - John Samuel, Group Finance, Director Renew Plc

 Kevin Emsley is a pleasure to deal with and we inevitably find his advice very astute.
 On a recent project, he went above and beyond to understand the issues we had which has always made us feel like we were in good hands. - Anon